hexdae/rules_probe_rs/CONTRIBUTING.md

 ## Using this as a development dependency of other rules

-You'll commonly find that you develop in another WORKSPACE, such as some other ruleset that depends on probe_rs_tools, or in a nested WORKSPACE in the integration_tests folder.
+You'll commonly find that you develop in another WORKSPACE, such as some other ruleset that depends on rules_probe_rs, or in a nested WORKSPACE in the integration_tests folder.

 To always tell Bazel to use this directory rather than some release